tobiasjcat/WildBeyond/health.md

 - Thieves's Tools as a part of kit of tools
 - +2 Thieves’ Tools.
 You have a +2 bonus to Dexterity checks made to pick locks using this set of thieves’ tools.
 Jingle Jangle will offer her tools to a fellow lockpicking enthusiast, but requests that they trade their tools to her.
 - Disguise kit
-- A potion that either heals/cures disease/removes curse
+- A potion that either heals/cures disease/removes curse  (the one unit for the party)
 - A deck of cards
 - Carnival Uniform (greasy overalls)
 - Potion of revivify